wangeditor-team/wangEditor/manual/chapter3/setMenus.md

 **Note in order to avoid conflict, don't both set `menus` and `excludeMenus`.**

 ## All Menus
-By default, editor show all menus, all menus as follows:
+By default, editor show all menus, there are as follows:

 ```js
 editor.config.menus = [